 To say that 2020 has been a crazy year would be the understatement of a lifetime!
 Like the rest of the globe, California has been affected by world events like no other.
-However, it has given us the opportunity to find strength and persistence we didn’t even know we had.
+However, it has given us the opportunity to find the strength and persistence we didn’t even know we had.
 Since 1989, September has been known as National Recovery Month, and this year, it serves as a beacon.
-It is reminding us to stay positive, to look to your community for support, and remember that there is always a light at the end of the tunnel.
+It is reminding us to stay positive, to look to our community for support, and remember that there is always a light at the end of the tunnel.

 What is National Recovery Month?

 Sponsored by the Substance Abuse and Mental Health Services Administration (SAMHSA), September is a special period, known as Recovery Month.
 It has given us the opportunity to increase awareness and an understanding of mental and substance abuse disorders.
 It also gives us the chance to commemorate all of those who have or are seeking treatment.

 Celebrating its 30th year, National Recovery Month has grown significantly from when it first began.

 - Founded in 1989, Recovery Month was known as Treatment Works! and applauded individuals working in the substance use treatment field.